-16.20 The Rehabilitation of Offenders Act 1974 does not apply to applicants for Hackney Carriage drivers' licences.
+- The Rehabilitation of Offenders Act 1974 does not apply to applicants for Hackney Carriage drivers' licences.
 Therefore all applicants are required to disclose all convictions and/or cautions.
-This means the applicant must disclose each and every conviction and/or caution recorded against them during their lifetime on initial application and then on every subsequent renewal application.

-16.21 Where an applicant fails to declare any convictions and/or cautions this may result in prosecution or referral to the Committee, or both.
+This means the applicant must disclose each and every conviction and/or caution recorded against them during their lifetime on initial application and then on every subsequent renewal application. - Where an applicant fails to declare any convictions and/or cautions this may result in prosecution or referral to the Committee, or both.
 For renewal applications only: if an applicant fails to declare any convictions and/or cautions that have already been declared on a previous renewal application, they will be issued with a written warning on one occasion only.
-If the same applicant fails to declare any convictions and/or cautions that have issue of a written warning, this may result in prosecution or referral to the Committee, or both.
+If the same applicant fails to declare any convictions and/or cautions on any subsequent renewal application following the issue of a written warning, this may result in prosecution or referral to the Committee, or both.

-Convictions, and/or formal cautions or other matters during period of licence
+Convictions and/or formal cautions during period of licence

-- 16.22 Where offences, leading to conviction, formal caution and/or charge, are committed by licensed drivers, it is important, in the interests of consistency and transparency that a procedure is in place to consider what effect this should have on their licence. - 16.23 Accordingly, drivers who are convicted, cautioned and/or charged for any criminal or motoring offence during the currency period of their licence, must disclose the conviction, caution and/or charge as well as any penalty imposed in writing to the Authority without delay, and in any event within 7 days.
+- Where offences, leading to conviction and/or formal caution, are committed by licensed drivers, it is important, in the interests of consistency and transparency, that a procedure is in place to consider what effect this should have on their licence. - Accordingly, drivers who are convicted and/or cautioned for any criminal or motoring offence during the currency of their licence, must disclose the conviction and/or caution as well as any penalty imposed in writing to the Authority without delay, and in any event within 7 days.
 As criminal records are not being checked upon renewal, it is vital that this requirement is strictly adhered to.
-[For these purposes a fixed penalty motoring offence amounts to a conviction]. - 16.24 If a licensed driver ceases to have a valid DVLA driving licence then their Hackney Carriage driver's licence issued by this Authority shall be deemed invalid. - 16.25 Where any driver fails to notify the Authority of any convictions and/or formal cautions this may result in prosecution or referral to the Committee, or both. - 16.26 The requirements detailed in paragraph 16.16 shall apply.
-Where the Council is made aware of any matter that would question a driver's on going status as a fit and proper person this may result in prosecution or referral to the Committee, or both.
+[For these purposes a fixed penalty motoring offence amounts to a conviction].

+- 16.24 If a licensed driver ceases to have a valid DVLA driving licence then their Hackney Carriage driver's licence issued by this Authority shall be deemed invalid. - Where any driver fails to notify the Authority of any convictions and/or formal cautions this may result in prosecution or referral to the Committee, or both.
 Drivers will be referred to Committee on the basis set out in paragraph 16.18.

-- 16.267 The Authority will endeavour to issue a 'reminder' to all existing licence holders that their licence(s) are due for renewal this will normally be 28 days prior to expiry.
-Application forms, appropriate fees, and supporting documentation (as set out in Appendix N, page 89), shall be produced at the Licensing Office.
-However, it is the licence holder's responsibility to ensure that licences are renewed prior to their expiry. - 16.287 Licences will not be renewed after expiry.
+- The Authority will endeavour to issue a 'reminder' to all existing licence holders that their licence(s) are due for renewal normally 28 days prior to expiry.
+Application forms, appropriate fees, and supporting documentation (as set out in Appendix L, page 84), shall be produced at the Licensing Office.
+However, it is the licence holder's responsibility to ensure that licences are renewed prior to their expiry. - Licences will not be renewed after expiry.
 If a licence holder fails to renew their licence on or before the respective expiry date, the licence will lapse and become invalid.
 Licence holders should note that if they allow their licence to expire, they will be required to make a new application in full.
 This will obviously incur a potentially significant time delay and therefore the cost implications of failing to renew a licence could be significant.
 Licence holders are therefore strongly advised to ensure that they renew their licences prior to the expiry date.
 If the licence holder is aware of any reason that they may not be able to renew their licence before expiry, they must inform the Licensing Service immediately.